iamsyedomair/syedomair0.github.io/about.md

 will write a better bio soon...

-lots of interesting projects are in the pipeline once I am free of my internships, I shall get to them.

 inspiration, [the singularity is nearer](https://geohot.github.io/blog/)

 if you are an interesting person and like my blog, shoot me an email I'm pretty friendly.